PrinciplesDotDev/principles/core-logic-separate-from-framework.md

 It is why experienced software engineers are more valuable to businesses in the long run.

-It also applies to teams: *Unaligned teams **have** to rely on frameworks - aligned ones use frameworks as tools.*
+It also applies to teams: *Unaligned teams **have** to rely on frameworks - aligned ones can use frameworks as tools.*

-It is why principles are so helpful because they align teams.
+It is why principles are so helpful - they align teams.

 ## Basic example of abstracting code from a framework